PouryaMansouri/Maktab93_onlienShop/README.md

    - Integrate Celery and Redis for handling background tasks.
    - Send order confirmation and shipping update emails asynchronously using Celery tasks.
    - Write unit tests for your email tasks and ensure at least 90% coverage.

+### Achievements and Incentives:
+- Early bird bonus:Complete Section 3 by the end of the third week and earn 15 extra points.
+- Presentation bonus: Present your completed Section 3 during the nightly meeting with your mentor and earn an additional 15 points.
+- Completion bonus: Complete all tasks for Section 3 and earn a bonus 30 points.

 ### Deliverables: